michael-gif/Custom-Model-File-Format/README.md

 - All dependencies are included in the [latest release](https://github.com/michael-gif/Custom-Model-File-Format/releases/tag/1.0.0) as well as the [`dependencies\`](https://github.com/michael-gif/Custom-Model-File-Format/tree/main/dependencies) directory of this repository
-- The program checks the first mesh of the first object in the fbx file, so to avoid issues, only have one object with one mesh in the your fbx file.
+- The program checks the first mesh of the first object in the fbx file, so to avoid issues, only have one object with one mesh in your fbx file.

 ### Usage
 Syntax: